saurav0311/eye-disease-predictor/readme.md

     DME/
     DRUSEN/
     NORMAL/

-Each folder contains images for that class.
+Each folder contains images belonging to that class.

-Installation
+##  Installation

-Install needed libraries:
+Install required libraries:
 pip install -r requirements.txt

 requirements.txt

-tensorflow==2.15.0
+tensorflow
 matplotlib
 pandas
 seaborn

-Training the Model
+numpy

-Use the notebook training_model.ipynb to train the model.
+streamlit

-Training may take a long time if you do not have a GPU.
+##  Training the Model

-Making Predictions
+Use the notebook:

-Use app.py or Model_Prediction.ipynb to test the model on new images.
+training_model.ipynb to train your deep learning model.
+Training may take long if you do not have a GPU.

-Common Issues
+##  Making Predictions

-The model sometimes predicts the same class a lot.
+You can test your trained model using: app.py (Streamlit web app)

-Accuracy may change each time you train.
+Model_Prediction.ipynb

-Training can take many hours on a slow computer.
+Upload an OCT image and the model will classify it into one of the four categories.

-These issues are normal for beginner deep learning projects.
+## ⚠️ Note About Model Accuracy

-Improving Results
+This project is mainly for learning and demonstration.

-Simple ways to improve the model:
+Because the model is trained on a limited dataset and training on CPU takes many hours (up to 24 hours), the model may sometimes:

-Add more images
+- Predict the same class repeatedly

-Use image augmentation
+- Give different accuracy each time it is trained

-Use transfer learning (pretrained models)
+- Perform differently on new images

-Reduce image size to speed up training
+These issues are normal when training deep learning models without a GPU and with smaller datasets.